Class Information - Starlings, Hen Harriers, Kingfishers and Eagles

 The topic for this half term is…

-During this History based topic, children will be using a range of sources to find out about how the lives of children in Britain were affected by the war, including home life, school life, hobbies, free time and evacuation.
-Alongside this, children will be developing their skills in playing the ukulele and working on some war inspired artwork.
+During this topic unit Year 5 and 6 will be learning what it means to be a historian, including the significance of chronology and timelines.
+They will be using a range of sources to find out about how the lives of children in Britain were affected by the war, including home life, school life, hobbies, the impact of the Blitz and evacuation.
+They will also learn about the influence of WW2 propaganda on civilians and be able to find the countries involved in the war using their geography knowledge and map skills.
+Alongside this, children will developing their skills in sewing as well as working on some war inspired artwork.